Start Printed Page 47881

 Enforcement and Compliance, International Trade Administration, Department of Commerce.

-The Department of Commerce (Commerce) preliminarily determines that critical circumstances exist with respect to imports of certain quartz surface products (quartz surface products) from certain producers and Start Printed Page 57420exporters from the People's Republic of China (China).
+The Department of Commerce (Commerce) preliminarily determines that countervailable subsidies are being provided to producers and exporters of certain quartz surface products (quartz surface products) from the People's Republic of China (China).

 Start Further Info